mailpile/Mailpile/README.md

 A random laundry list of things I haven't done yet and might accept patches for:

-   * Porperly sort the search results by date
    * A way to pageinate through search results
    * A more efficient incremental indexer
    * A way to view/extract messages/attachments